Spacerulerwill/Calculator/README.md

 * Pre-defined functions and constants
 * User defined variables and functions
 * Pre-load constants, functions and pre-run expressions from a file
+* `delete` operator for managing functions and variables